intel/llvm/sycl/doc/developer/DockerBKMs.md

 Add `--device=/dev/dri` argument to `run` command to passthrough you Intel GPU.
 Make sure you're a member of `video` group to be able to access GPU.

-In case the container is running under WSL, add one more argument to `run` command:
-`-v /usr/lib/wsl:/usr/lib/wsl`.
-See [official guide](https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md#containerized-applications-access-to-the-vgpu)
-for more information.
+In case the container is running under WSL, add `--device=/dev/dxg -v /usr/lib/wsl:/usr/lib/wsl` argument to `run` command.
+See [official guide](https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md#containerized-applications-access-to-the-vgpu) for more information.

 ### AMD